UrbanBio

 UrbanBio is built on five core objectives:

-- Develop green extraction methods for cellulose, hemicellulose, and lignin.
+Develop green extraction methods to recover cellulose, hemicellulose and lignin from urban woody waste.

-- Assess environmental and economic sustainability through Life cycle assessment and Life Cycle Costing.
+Assess environmental and economic sustainability using Life Cycle Assessment and Life Cycle Costing.

 Led by TU Dublin and Teagasc, UrbanBio brings together experts in: